milesmcc/personal-1/PORTFOLIO.md

 <br>
 <br>

 (Disclaimer: some of the information is projected as of October 2019.
-That is, it might yet not be completely true as of Summer 2019.)
+That is, it might yet not be completely true as of Summer 2019.
+False facts are merely estimates and are marked with *.)

 **I am interested in how technology affects people politically, economically, and personally.
 My short-term objectives include building Harpocrate — a [Politiwatch 501(c)(3)](https://politiwatch.org/) initiative established to provide transparency in privacy policies, collaborating with CoSpace Robotics to bring accessible programming education to US students from underprivileged backgrounds, and developing Plutus — a financial technology startup backed by Silicon Valley investors.
 I am also the creator of [Icy Bounce](https://icybounce.com) — a mobile arcade game featured by Apple in 70+ countries with more than 250,000 downloads, and a mentor at [Ukraine Global Scholars 501(c)(3)](https://ukraineglobalscholars.org) — a non-profit that in less than five years of existence helped more than 50 talented Ukrainian high school students receive over 15 million dollars to study in the top-rated schools worldwide.**